Prescription Drug Costs and Health Reform: FAQ

 Compare your medicine's price at local pharmacies.
 Some pharmacies also have a club where you can get a discount.

 Check prices on online and mail-order pharmacies.
 First, make sure it’s a legitimate site.
+Your health plan may direct you to a preferred mail-order pharmacy, especially for prescriptions you take regularly for chronic conditions.
 The FDA warns against the potential dangers of buying medicine on the Internet.
 Some signs of a trustworthy web site include:

 - It's located in the U.S.

 - It's licensed by the state board of pharmacy where the web site is operating.
 (Look for the National Association of Boards of Pharmacy's (NABP) Verified Internet Pharmacy Practice Sites Seal, which is also called the VIPPS seal.)

 - The site has a licensed pharmacist available to answer your questions.